print-weilburg/mailbeez-documentation/pages/03.documentation/default.en.md

 #  last_modified: true
 ---

 Here it is, one huge list of everything we do, plus installation guides.

 Phew, exhausting.

-However, if you want to browse in a slightly more manageable way, then please check out our navigation area to the right, where you will find modules categorized by type – a handy way to find your way around the site.
+However, if you want to browse in a slightly more manageable way, then please check out our navigation area to the left, where you will find modules categorized by type – a handy way to find your way around the site.

+>>>>>> The simplest way to navigate the documentation is to use the **Next** and **Previous** arrows (<i class="fa fa-chevron-left"></i> <i class="fa fa-chevron-right"></i>) on each page.
+You can see your progress represented by the check marks (<i class="fa fa-check"></i>) in the sidebar.